 Getting up early in the morning and doing Surya Namaskar or Sun Salutation yoga pose is one of a great way to start our day fresh.
 Surya Namaskar is a sequence of 12 yoga poses that flow one into the other with controlled and rhythmic breathing.
 Each step of Surya Namaskar is designed to have a specific benefit to the body.
 Each Sequence can boost our cardiovascular health, improves our blood circulation, helps to beat our stress and detox our body along with offering flexibility and strength.

-There is one thing that we want to tell you, in Surya Namaskar is a process of repetition of six steps.
-(6 steps + six repetition steps = 12 steps).
+There is one thing that we want to tell you, Surya Namaskar is a set of 7 Asana and rest of 5 Asana are repetition pose (first 7 steps + five repetition steps = 12 steps).
 But basically, we say there are 12 steps in this.

 Asana name : Sun Salutation